 It’s pretty easy for many organizations to recognize the benefits of moving their content into DITA.
 You can reuse content, save money on localization, centralize all your content, enable publishing to new mediums, and more.
 Sounds pretty great, right?
-(Note: If you’re not sure if DITA is right for you yet, check out our webinar, Is DITA Right For Me?)
 Once you’ve decided that you’re moving to DITA and selected a tool for authoring and content management, you’ve gotten past the first hurdle, but now you have a DITA implementation to plan.

 One of the biggest keys to a successful move to DITA is planning your implementation well.
 We want to see every new Heretto customer have a highly successful DITA implementation, and we work closely with prospective and new customers to ensure that they’ve laid the groundwork for success.